 I do not normally hold joint sessions, but if either party believes that it would be helpful, I am happy to conduct a joint session.
 The parties and counsel should be prepared for me to ask counsel to join me in private to discuss the legal issues and/or impediments to settlement if necessary to the process.

-I have two offices, one in Oakland, one in Sacramento.
-In Oakland I have two conference rooms that can accommodate 6-8 people and a small break-out room that can accommodate 3 people.
-In Sacramento I have three conference rooms, one of which can accommodate up to 18 people.
+In Oakland, I have two conference rooms that can accommodate 6-8 people and a small break-out room that can accommodate 3 people.
 If any of the parties will have more than 8 people in attendance in Oakland, please contact Shante, so that we can discuss making alternative arrangements.